 Related party transactions can present a potential or actual conflict of interest which may be against the best interest of the Company and its shareholders.
-Considering the requirements for approval of related party transactions as prescribed under the Companies Act, 2013 ("Act") read with the Rules framed there under and Regulation 23 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, GIC Housing Finance Limited ("GICHF" or "the Company") has formulated guidelines for identification of related party transactions.
+Considering the requirements for approval of related party transactions as prescribed under the Companies Act, 2013 ("Act") read with the Rules framed there under and Regulation 23 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, GIC Housing Finance Limited ("GICHF" or "the Company") has formulated guidelines for identification of related parties and the proper conduct and documentation of all related party transactions.